amtul-nazneen/twitter-sentiment-analysis/README.md

 # Twitter Sentimental Analysis
-Sentiment analysis of particular hash tags in twitter data in real-time

-We want to do the sentiment analysis for all the tweets for #trump, #coronavirus
+Sentiment analysis of particular hash tags in twitter data in real-time.
+We want to do the sentiment analysis for all the tweets for #trump, #coronavirus.

 Framework has the following components